-At our clinical practice in IMI, I find a sufficient daily dose is 1,000 - 2,000mg of NAC with and added 100-200mg of lipoic acid—this is given to people troubled by pollution, perfumes, fumes or smoke, particularly if there is a mucous producing reaction by the nose or lungs.
+At our clinical practice in IMI, we find a sufficient daily dose is 1,000 - 2,000mg of NAC which can effectively be given to people troubled by pollution, perfumes, fumes or smoke, particularly if there is a mucous producing reaction by the nose or lungs.
 NAC also dissolves mucous.
-It restores people’s capacity to handle the free radical load in Hong Kong, so that the high pollution days or other toxin exposures have no effect.
+It restores people’s capacity to handle the pollution load in Hong Kong, so that the high pollution days or other toxin exposures have little effect.

-We save the Liposomal Glutathione in a more intensive detox program, say for heavy metal toxicity.
+We usually save the Liposomal Glutathione in a more intensive detox program, say for heavy metal toxicity.
 In this case we also need two other products to slide the poisons through the liver (“Clearway”) and bowels (Modified Citrus Pectin) to manage that out-sliding of the bound toxin right out of the gut, fully eliminating the poisons.

 More information about supplements can be found in the next section.

 2. Eat Foods that Support Glutathione Production.
 Consume sulfur-rich foods.
 The main ones in the diet are garlic, onions and the cruciferous vegetables (broccoli, kale, collards, cabbage, cauliflower, watercress, etc.).
-Broccoli and broccoli sprouts contains the largest amounts of glutathione-stimulating sulphoraphane.
+Broccoli and broccoli sprouts contains the largest amounts of glutathione-stimulating sulforaphane.
 Sulforaphane from broccoli is efficiently and rapidly absorbed in our small intestine, then is distributed throughout our body, providing really potent health benefits to many vulnerable tissues.

 As an alternative way to get a lot of cysteine, try bioactive whey protein.
 This is great source of cysteine and the amino acid building blocks for glutathione synthesis.
-I am usually not a big fan of dairy, but this is an exception—with a few warnings.
-The whey protein must be bioactive and made from non-denatured proteins (“denaturing” refers to the breakdown of the normal protein structure).
 Choose non-pasteurized and non-industrially produced milk that contains no pesticides, hormones, or antibiotics.
 IsoWhey Protein Powder fits this description.

-5. Methylation nutrients (folate and vitamins B6 and B12): These are perhaps the most critical to keep the brain and liver producing glutathione.
-Methylation and the production and recycling of glutathione are the two most important biochemical functions in your body.
+5. Methylation nutrients (folate and vitamins B6 and B12): Methylation aids the production and recycling of glutathione as well as supports other types of detoxification.
 Take folate (especially in the active form of 5 methyltetrahydrofolate), B6 (in active form of P5P) and B12 (in the active form of R5P).
 These can be found in these recommended supplements: Vital Nutrients’ B Complex or Innate Response’ Complete Multi Powder.

 6. Selenium: This important mineral helps the body recycle and produce more glutathione.
-Just 100-200mcg is ample.
+Just 50-200mcg is ample.
 Taking 2 EnduraCell Plus and a scoop of Innate Response’ Complete Multi Powder provides around 100mcg of selenium daily.